Knamer95/Moonart/README.md

 ng serve --live-reload false
 ```

 The reason of setting live reloading to false is that in a developer environment, `Angular` reloads every time it detects some changes.
-Yhis means that if you upload an image (which will be saved in /api-rest-symfony/public), it will consider this a change, and it will reload the script, and it won't redirect to home after uploading it, like it should.
+Yhis means that if you upload an image (which will be saved in `moonart/api-rest-symfony/public`), it will consider this a change, and it will reload the script, and it won't redirect to home after uploading it, like it should.

 If something is not working properly, feel free to message me!
-The email is specified below, in #Contribute.
+The email is specified below, in `#Contribute`.

 ## Deployment 📦